fsdp15/CoorporateHelper/README.md

      **Zip** up the contents of the Manifest folder to create a Manifest.zip file (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package).

 - Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
    - Go to Microsoft Teams.
-From the lower left corner, select Apps
+From the lower left corner, select Apps.
-   - From the lower left corner, choose Upload a Custom App
+   - From the lower left corner, choose Upload a Custom App.
    - Go to your project directory, the ./Manifest folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.